 - Master in Big Data for Finance (CUNEF): This master is focused on mixed profiles and for those wanting to combine Data Science and Finance.
 It stresses the importance of applied cases, such as asset management, market research, or pricing.
 The master is one year long (60 ECTS) with an internship in a company at the end.
 BBVA Data & Analytics’ data scientist Alejandro Vidal teaches the development of data-products and data visualization techniques.

-We hope that this post will be useful for anyone who wants to start or deepen their knowledge of the exciting world of the Data Scientist; if there are any that have been left out, do not hesitate to contact us at email@example.com or in our social networks.
+We hope that this post will be useful for anyone who wants to start or deepen their knowledge of the exciting world of the Data Scientist.
+For more information, visit our social networks.

 *This list have been prepared taking in account our point of view and experiences.
 Thus, could have other great courses not reported in this article.